DEFRA/ffc-jenkins-pipeline-library/vars/helm.md

 ## publishChart

-Publishes the local Helm chart to an Artifactory Helm chart repository.
+Publishes the local Helm chart to a Helm chart repository.

-Takes four parameters:
+Takes five parameters:
 - docker registry without the protocol
 - chart name
 - container image tag
 - Helm chart repository technology: 'artifactory' (default) or 'acr'
+- a boolean representing if the image path in `values.yaml` should be updated to be the path of the (about to be) published chart.
+The default is `true`.
+A scenario when this should be set to `false` is when the chart being published uses a third party image.

 Uses the environment variable `HELM_CHART_REPO_PUBLIC` (set within Jenkins) to provide the location of a packaged library chart template used to build the